 Ethereum advances the blockchain concept, aiming to entirely remove third parties from the data control equation.
 It achieves this with a network of ‘nodes’ that are run by volunteers around the world, including mining nodes.
 Those who mine Ethereum are rewarded by the system with proportionate quantities of ETH.

-How to purchase Ethereum online, a step-by-step guide
+How to buy ETH online, a step-by-step guide

-If you are trying to work out where to buy it, the first place you should look is a cryptocurrency exchange.
-As one of the most popular cryptocurrencies, you are spoilt for choice.
-We have outlined some of the best ETH exchanges at the top of this page.
-Some will allow you to buy with a credit card, and others will accept PayPal payments.
-For now, here are two of the most reputable exchanges.
+The best place to find cryptocurrency is on an exchange.
+As Ethereum is one of the most popular cryptocurrencies, you are spoilt for choice.
+We have outlined some of the best exchanges at the top of this page.
+Some will allow you use a credit card, and others will accept PayPal.
+For now, here are two of the best places to buy Ethereum in the UK.

 - Binance: If you want to invest, choosing a reputable exchange that you can rely on is key.
 Binance’s reputation has been established by years of reliability and it has a beginner-friendly interface.
-You can buy instantly by opening a Binance account today >
+You can start now by opening a Binance account today >

 Step 2.
 Sign up and fund your account